dyne/dnscrypt-proxy/README-WINDOWS.markdown

 service can be restarted later)
 - `--service-name=<name>`: set the service name (by default:
 `dnscrypt-proxy`).
-Multiple services with a different configuration can run simultaneously if they use distinct service names.
+Multiple services with a different configuration can run simultaneously if they use distinct service names. `--service-name` must be combined with `--install`, `--install-with-config-file` or `--uninstall`.

 Example: how to try a different DNSCrypt resolver: